 5. Prune your trees

-Check all trees near your home’s façade for low-hanging or loose branches.
-Prune them so they don’t end up cracking from heavy snow or wind and causing damage to your home.
+Check all the trees near your home’s façade for low-hanging branches.
+Prune them, so they don’t end up cracking from heavy snow or wind and causing damage to your home.

 6. Take inventory of your emergency supplies

 Stock up on water, canned food, batteries, flashlights, and storm lanterns.
 You may also want to invest in an external charger for some juice when the lights go out.